DecisiveAI/mdai-operator/README.md

 # mdai-operator
-// TODO(user): Add simple overview of use/purpose
+manages MDAI Hub
 ## Description
 Operator

-- watches OTEL collectors that has labels matching hub name
+- Monitors OTEL collectors with labels matching the hub name.
-- creates alerting rules for Prometheus operator
+- Creates alerting rules for the Prometheus operator.
+- Reads variables from ValKey.
-- reads variables from ValKey
+- Requires environment variables with the ValKey endpoint and password to be provided.
-- supported two types of variables: array and scalar
+- Supports two types of variables: arrays and scalars.
-- all mdai environment variables added prefix 'MDAI_' when injected into OTEL collector and changed to upper case
+- Adds the prefix MDAI_ to all MDAI environment variables when injecting them into the OTEL collector and converts them to uppercase.
-- injects environmental variables into OTEL collectors through config map that has labels matching hub name.
-OTEL collector has to be configured to use config map:
+- Injects environment variables into OTEL collectors through a ConfigMap with labels matching the hub name.
+The OTEL collector must be configured to use the ConfigMap.
+- Variables update is applied by triggering collector's restart
 ```yaml
   envFrom:
     - configMapRef: